ITman1/ScriptBox/README.md

 1. Have installed JDK 1.6 or newer - JDK 1.8 is recommended
 2. Have installed [Maven build manager](http://maven.apache.org/download.cgi#Installation_Instructions)
-3. Have set system variable `JAVA_HOME` to directory with installed JDK and have in the system variable `PATH` its binary directory - eg. on Windows add to `PATH` variable `%JAVA_HOME%\bin` (more [here](http://maven.apache.org/download.cgi))
+3. Have set system variable `JAVA_HOME` to directory with installed JDK and have its binary directory in the system variable `PATH` - e.g. on Windows add to `PATH` variable `%JAVA_HOME%\bin` (more [here](http://maven.apache.org/download.cgi))
 4. Have in the system variable `PATH` the directory with Maven installation
 5. Have cloned latest version of [CSSBox](https://github.com/radkovo/CSSBox), [CSSParser](https://github.com/radkovo/jStyleParser) and [SwingBox](https://github.com/radkovo/SwingBox) repository
-6. Have builded and installed the CSSBox, CSSParser and SwingBox packages into the local Maven repository (see [guide](http://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html))
+6. Have built and installed the CSSBox, CSSParser and SwingBox packages into the local Maven repository (see [guide](http://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html))
   Note: Other dependency packages will be reached automatically from public repositories